alvations/usaarhat-repo/MeeT-Moses.md

 **How to tokenize text with Moses toolkit?**

-**Replace the first line of the following commands with the correct path to you mosesdecoder and add the subdirectory `/scripts` path to it, then do**:
+IMPORTANT: Replace the first line of the following commands with the correct path to you mosesdecoder and add the subdirectory `/scripts` path to it, then do:

 ```
 MOSES_SCRIPT=/home/expert/mosesdecoder/scripts